Thinking maps in primary school – How to use them to update your reading comprehension lessons

 It has certainly been a well-established way of teaching, stretching back to the beginning of the last century – but is it an approach we should still be using, especially as we now know so much more about developing reading comprehension?

-There are eight maps in total, and each is used to develop a different thought process. (see panel overleaf.)
+The school uses eight thinking maps in total, and each is used to develop a different thought process.

-The box around each of the maps (shown in the panel below) is called the ‘frame of reference’.
+The space around the thinking map is called the ‘frame of reference’.
 Here we record how we came to know the information recorded on each map – did we, for example, learn this from reading the book, watching a video, or from teachers and parents?

-This encourages children to be reflective about what they are learning, and consider not only what they know, but also how they know it.
+This encourages school students to be reflective about what they are learning, and consider not only what they know, but also how they know it, and the relationships between ideas.

 In terms of reading, this is an introduction to identifying sources, which older children can develop further by making judgements about the reliability and validity of those sources.